revature-curriculum/pep-pythonSQL-project/README.md

 - LOAD csv data into DB tables, cleaning up any junk data (just delete it? or edit it).
 - SAVE analytic data for users into csv files.
-- SAVE call logs into csv files, ordered by (name?...), then start time, excluding any junk data.
+- SAVE call logs into csv files, ordered by (name?... userId?), then start time, excluding any junk data.